Hazel Bishop

-Hazel Gladys Bishop (August 17, 1906 – December 5, 1998) was an American chemist and the founder of the cosmetics company Hazel Bishop, Inc. She was the inventor of the first long-lasting lipstick.
+Hazel Gladys Bishop (August 17, 1906 – December 5, 1998) was an American chemist, inventor, and entrepreneur, and the founder of the cosmetics company Hazel Bishop, Inc. She was the inventor of the first long-lasting lipstick.

 Early life

 Bishop was born in Hoboken, New Jersey, and was one of two children of Henry and Mabel Bishop.
 Her father was a businessman and ran a dozen successful enterprises that included numerous stores in Hoboken.
 She attended Barnard College in New York, originally enrolling in pre-med, with intentions of becoming a physician.
 She was graduated from Barnard in 1929 with a B.A. in chemistry, with plans on attending Columbia for her graduate medical studies.
-She intended to begin graduate classes in the fall of 1929, but the stock market crash that occurred in October of that same year resulted in the end of her academic career.
+Bishop attended Columbia in the evenings for her graduate classes in the fall of 1929, but the stock market crash that occurred in October of that same year resulted in the end of her academic career.

 Career

 From 1935 to 1942, she worked as research assistant to A.B.
 Cannon in a dermatological laboratory at the Columbia University College of Physicians and Surgeons.
+Here, she was introduced to the business side of cosmetics, as A.B.
+Cannon was one of the founders of the cosmetics company, Almay.
 In 1942, she worked as an organic chemist for Standard Oil Development Company designing fuels for airplanes during World War II.
 During her time there she discovered the cause of deposits affecting superchargers of aircraft engines.
 In 1945, she joined the Socony Vacuum Oil Company, where she worked until 1950.